sowcow/prank-player/README.md

 - [ ] auto-saving
-- [ ] to use redux instead of that experimental stuff
+- [ ] to use redux instead of that experimental stuff it is quick to add state in the current system but there are small things that react-redux should be able to handle also event bus can be useful here and there
 - [ ] there are other old experiments artifacts
 - [ ] handle audio in the main electron process and not in html audio if it changes anything